o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/in-game-survey-api-submission-operations.md

 }
 ```

-## Get the Status of an Answer Submission Export<a name="cloud-canvas-cloud-gem-in-game-survey-api-submission-export-status-get"></a>
+## Get the Status of an Answer Submission Export {#cloud-canvas-cloud-gem-in-game-survey-api-submission-export-status-get}

 Gets the status of the export of answer submissions to a `.csv` file\.